CQCL/pytket-qiskit/README.md

 # pytket-qiskit

-[Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimisation compiler developed by Quantinuum.
+[Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.

 `pytket-qiskit` is an extension to `pytket` that allows `pytket` circuits to be run on IBM backends and simulators, as well as conversion to and from Qiskit